raphaelahrens/rabbitmq-mls/README.md

-# RabbitMQ Message Timestamp Plugin #
+# RabbitMQ MLS Plugin #

-This plugin fills the `timestamp` property and `timestamp_in_ms` header of a message as it enters RabbitMQ with the current (server node) timestamp value.
+This was an experiment for a Multi Layer Security Plugin for RabbitMQ, curently the plugin does no checks and only logs the information available to the plugin to INFO.

 ## Supported RabbitMQ Versions ##

 This plugin targets RabbitMQ 3.6.0 and later versions.

-## Limitations

-This plugin cannot be used together with [rabbitmq-routing-node-stamp](https://github.com/rabbitmq/rabbitmq-routing-node-stamp) as they override the same extension point.

 ## Installation